servdhost/demo/README.md

 ## Run Locally

+1. Copy `.env.example` to `.env`
+2. `chmod 777 -R src/config`
+2. `docker-compose up`
-`docker-compose up` then visit http://localhost in your browser
+3. Visit http://localhost in your browser

+Optionally import the database dump in the root of this repo.

 ## Launch on Servd